(A Court of Thorns and Roses, #1)

 In a Court of Thorns and Roses, there are elements of Beauty and the Beast, Cinderella, Hunger Games, and Game of Thrones.
 Politics, secrets, magic, and super-steamy sexual tension are wrapped up into one very attractive book.

-The Belle/Beauty element is Feyre, a 19 year old artist who surprisingly, can’t read.
+The Belle/Beauty element is Feyre, a 19 year old artist who, surprisingly, can’t read.
+(If you are unfamiliar with the Disney Belle, she is famous for her love of books.)
 She sacrifices her freedom to save her father and two sisters from the wrath of the beast.

 The beast-like element is more about the faeries ability to shapeshift than anything else.
 Tamlin and his court are cursed to wear the masks they wore to a ball many years ago, but aside from this mask he is described to be extremely attractive.